decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-03-07-mobile-is-FLP.md

 **Theorem [[SW89](https://dl.acm.org/doi/10.5555/73228.73254)]**: any protocol solving consensus in a synchronous model that is resilient to one mobile crash failure must have an infinite execution.

 We prove both results by a *reduction* to a common weaker adversary we call the ***mobile delay adversary*** in synchrony with a single failure and then prove that any consensus protocol resilient to it must have infinite executions.
-This gives a rather simple and unified proof, for both mobile crash and asynchrony.
+This gives a rather simple and unified proof, for both a **single mobile crash in synchrony** and a **single crash in asynchrony**.

-Our proof initially followed the [Layered Analysis of Consensus, 2002](http://courses.csail.mit.edu/6.897/fall04/papers/Moses/layering.pdf) by [Moses and Rajsbaum](https://epubs.siam.org/doi/10.1137/S0097539799364006), with simplifications for maintaining just two configurations.
-Following feedback from [Gafni and Losa](https://dl.acm.org/doi/abs/10.1007/978-3-031-44274-2_6), we adopt the insights of [Time is not a Healer, but it Sure Makes Hindsight 20:20, 2023](https://arxiv.org/abs/2305.02295) which is based on the work of [Volzer, 2004](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=043ac773bfcc3adb84dcdad6e726f2096a742f5b) and maintains just one configuration.

 ## Definitions

-A *configuration* is a set of all the states of all the parties and the set of undelivered messages.
+A *configuration* is a set of all the states of all the parties and the set of currently undelivered messages.

-***Definition***: For a configuration $C$ let $val(C)$ be the decision in the *failure free extension* that starts with configuration $C$.
+***Definition***: For a configuration $C$ let $val(C)$ be the decision in the *failure free extension* that starts with configuration $C$ and runs in synchrony with no failures.

-***Definition***: For a configuration $C$ and party $p$ let $val(C-p)$ be the decision in the extension that starts with configuration $C$ in which party $p$ is infinitely delayed (essentially crashed) and all other parties are failure free.
+***Definition***: For a configuration $C$ and party $p$ let $val(C-p)$ be the decision in the extension that starts with configuration $C$ and runs in synchrony with party $p$ is infinitely delayed (essentially crashed) and all other parties are failure free.

 ***Definition of a $p$-pivot configuration:*** For a party $p$ we say that a configuration $C$ is a $p$-pivot if $val(C) \neq val (C-p)$.